Adopting

 About the Application Process

-Based on the number of puppies available and the number of applications to be processed, it may take up to three days to process your application.
+Based on the number of dogs available and the number of applications to be processed, it may take up to three days to process your application.
 We will do our best to contact you as soon as possible.

-Why your application may not be accepted: You might have a great application and still not get the pet because another person proved to be a better fit for the needs of the pet.
+We often get multiple applications for the same dog and we review each application and try to find the best home for each pet’s specific needs.
+You might have a great application and still not get the pet you want because another person proved to be a better fit for the needs of the pet.
 For example we sometimes find that a dog does not like other dogs or cats and a good applicant has no other dogs or cats.
 We wish we had the time to inform everyone about the specific needs of each pet but we don’t have the staff to support that process.
 We hope you understand.
 If you don’t get the pet you applied for, please come back to our site and check again.
 There are so many animals that deserve a good home.

 IMPORTANT

-Please Consider the following before you adopt.
+Please consider the following questions before you adopt.

 Is it the right time to adopt?